-After discovering that I’m an introvert, I looked back at my life and a lot of things started to make sense.
-In the friendship department, I tend to have one or two close friends at any given point in my life, and even then, once we go our separate ways — different classes, different schools, different chosen paths in our lives — I simply don’t maintain contact with them.
+After discovering I’m an introvert, I looked back at my life, and a lot of things finally made sense.
+In the friendship department, I tend to have one or two close friends at any given point in my life, and even then, once we go our separate ways — different classes, different schools, different life paths — I simply don’t maintain contact with them.

-I’ve never felt like I had to be friends with everyone — instead, I prefer to go with the flow, and if I click with someone, then I click.
-If not, that’s okay.
+I’ve never felt like I had to be friends with everyone.
+Instead, I prefer to go with the flow, and if I click with someone, I click.
+If not, that’s okay, too.

-As I grow older and work takes over more than half of my waking hours, making friends becomes less and less a priority.
+As I grow older and work takes over more than half of my waking hours, making friends has become less and less a priority for me.
 As long as the people around me contribute significantly to the projects or tasks I’m working on, I don’t mind being social with them.
-But usually, after that project ends, if there’s no further business together or special connection developed, I move on.
+But usually, after that project ends, if there’s no further business together or if a special connection never developed, I move on.

 Not to say that I shut them out completely — I just don’t bother keeping up.
 Their lives and mine go in different directions, and different things take turns being priorities.

 Keeping up with them and staying in touch, though?
 That’s a whole other story.

 The thing about staying in touch is there’s just too much small talk involved.
 I think by now, enough has been said about how introverts and small talk are not exactly the best of friends.

 As an introvert, I prefer deep, meaningful conversations with one or two people at a time, and I’d rather discuss a subject near and dear to my heart than my weekend plans.
 Small talk tends to drain me because it means I have to get through the facade of being “nice” and “polite” before getting to the meat of the story — the real stuff I want to talk about.